thejohnkelly/Project-1_ELK-Stack/README.md

 [Image of the Elk Stack diagram](Diagrams/johnKelly_ELKStack_project.drayio.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select  YAML files may be used to install only certain pieces of it, such as Filebeat.

 [Link to YAML files to run in Ansible](Ansible/)